David Dixon Porter (Medal of Honor)

 Major General David Dixon Porter (April 29, 1877 – February 25, 1944), a Medal of Honor recipient, was a United States Marine Corps officer who served in the Philippine–American War and in World War I.

 Biography

 He was the son of Lieutenant Colonel Carlile Patterson Porter (1846–1914), USMC, grandson of Admiral David Dixon Porter (1813–1891), and great-grandson of Commodore David Porter (1780–1843).

-Captain Porter received the Medal of Honor during the Philippine–American War for efforts in battle at the junction of the Cadacan and Sohoton Rivers, Samar on November 17, 1901.
+Porter received the Medal of Honor for service during the Philippine–American War, for his efforts in battle at the junction of the Cadacan and Sohoton Rivers, Samar on November 17, 1901.
 He was also one of the officers who participated in Waller's march across Samar.

 Upon his retirement from the Marine Corps, Porter was promoted to major general on the retired list.

 He was one of only three individuals to be awarded both the Medal of Honor and the Brevet Medal.

 He was buried at Arlington National Cemetery, in Arlington, Virginia.